Building new approaches to adaptation…

-In addition, we want to develop this tool on a collaborative model so that it is nourished through partnerships in France and internationally.
+The longterm goal is to develop this map as a collaborative model that is enriched through partnerships in France and internationally.

 Klima, Climate Magazines

-With the publication of articles, we give a voice to those who think, test, experiment and create coastal adaptation.
-The articles allow to deepen the reflections on adaptation by resolutely maintaining a positive vision of the future.
+We give a voice to those who think, test, experiment and create coastal adaptation through our article publication platform.
+The articles allow a deepening of the reflections on adaptation while resolutely maintaining a positive vision of the future.

-This collection of articles take different forms depending on the focus they present.
+Several fields of thought coming from the scientific world and the artistic world dialogue, around a common theme of reflection.Each collection of articles will take form differently depending the focus of said collection.
 These may include reports, interviews, articles, etc. Publications may also be accompanied by short video interviews, photo reports or podcasts.

 While our main ambition is to highlight and connect emerging projects, we are also driven by the desire to put our ideas into practice.
-We rely on the cyclical and evolving process of action research to co-create a desired future.
-It seems essential to us to invent new methods and new forms of work where the process counts as much as the result.
+We rely on the cyclical and evolving process of action/research to co-create a desired future.
+It seems essential to us to invent new methods and new forms of work where the value of the process equals the result.